-MIMO systems can be also used to provide multiplexing gain [8], which increases the system capacity, because more than one symbol may be sent at the same time.
-In order to implement the multiplexing technique, multiple antennas are used to transmit multiple independent information simultaneously on the same frequency at the same time.
+MIMO systems can also be used to provide multiplexing gain [8], which increases the system capacity, because different symbols are transmitted by different antennas at the same time.
 Since the channel between each transmission and reception antenna will be unique, each transmitted symbol can be recovered through digital signal processing.
 Zero-Forcing technique is commonly used to recover the data symbols from the received signals.
 Figure 3 illustrate a MIMO system for multiplexing gain.

 Fig. 3.
-MIMO system for multiplexing gain.
+Block diagram of a MIMO system for multiplexing gain.